 – Horace Kephart, Camping and Woodcraft, 1917

-- Durability: We all want gear that is going to last.
-When making your purchase, ask yourself whether the design and materials of the item you are thinking of buying are appropriate for the conditions in which you will be hiking (eg. An inflatable sleeping mat may not be the best choice if all of your walking is done in rocky, desert-like terrain)?
-Once you step out of the store, the key to making your gear last is doing the “little things” routinely (eg. not overloading your backpack; making sure your tent is clean and dry before storing it; not overly compressing your down sleeping bag for long periods of time, etc).
+We all want gear that is going to last.
+Ask yourself whether the design and materials of the item you are thinking of buying are appropriate for the conditions in which you will be hiking (e.g. an inflatable sleeping mat may not be the best choice if 100% of your walking is done in rocky, desert-like terrain).
+Once you have taken the purchasing plunge, the key to making your gear last is doing the “little things” routinely.
+For example: